ETAAcademy/ETAAcademy-Audit/03_GAS/01_gas.md

 ## 4. [Medium] Operator can steal all gas provided by ANY user for L1 → L2 transactions

-### Manipulate Gas Refund Calculation
+### Manipulate gas refund calculation

 - Summary: Malicious operators abuse the gas refund system to stealing all gas provided by users for L1→L2 transactions, due to inadequate overflow checks in the refund calculation, allowing the operator to inflate the refundGas value.
-- Impact: To mitigate this risk, the recommended solution is to replace the **`add`** function with **`safeAdd`** to ensure overflow checks are performed, preventing malicious operators from claiming more gas than provided by users, resulting in a loss of gas funds for them.
+- Impact & Recommendation: To mitigate this risk, the recommended solution is to replace the **`add`** function with **`safeAdd`** to ensure overflow checks are performed, preventing malicious operators from claiming more gas than provided by users, resulting in a loss of gas funds for them.

   🐬: [Source](https://github.com/code-423n4/2023-10-zksync-findings/issues/255) & [Report](https://code4rena.com/reports/2023-10-zksync)